 What Is Oxidation?
-Definition and Examples Oxidation is the loss of electrons or increase in oxidation state of a molecule, atom, or ion in a chemical reaction The opposite process is called reduction, which is a gain of electrons or the decrease in the oxidation state of a molecule, atom, or ion
+Definition and Examples Oxidation is the loss of electrons or increase in oxidation state of a chemical species in a chemical reaction Oxidation and reduction are two types of chemical reactions that go hand-in-hand to form redox reactions

 What Is Oxidation?
 Definition and Example - ThoughtCo Oxidation is the loss of electrons during a reaction by a molecule, atom or ion Oxidation occurs when the oxidation state of a molecule, atom, or ion is increased